Mill Island, Bydgoszcz: City lock

 In 1788 the sluice collapsed, and in 1792 a new wooden sluice was set up, despite efforts to use brick or stone: the structure collapsed again in 1803, to be replaced by a wooden contraption in 1805.

 In the following years, this event pattern happened repeatedly, until 1882, when decision was made to build aside a brick lock with an unusual trapezoidal shape.

 Another lock, which has survived until today, was set west of the sluice and it was put into service in 1915.
 It was part of a new section Bydgoszcz Canal, fitted to 400-ton barges standards, along with two newly built large locks, in Okole and Czyżkówko.
 The same year, the old trapezoidal lock was filled and its stone revetment is still visible today at Marcinkowski Street.
-In 2014, to celebrate the 240th anniversary of the Bydgoszcz Canal, embankments and walls of the old lock chamber have been unveiled and exposed in an educational and historical purposes, as a part of the revitalisation project of Brda river.
+In 2014, to celebrate the 240th anniversary of the Bydgoszcz Canal, embankments and walls of the old lock chamber have been unveiled and exposed in an educational and historical purposes, as a part of the revitalisation project of the Brda river.

 In 2005, the city lock (comprising locks, buildings, engine room, wheelhouse) was listed on the Kuyavian-Pomeranian Voivodeship Monuments Heritage List (no. 601433, reg.
 A/901/1-6, December 9, 2005).

 In 2014-2015 an overhaul of the city lock was planned, including the set up of a sound system and video monitoring.

 Jaz Farny

-Jaz Farny (Parish weir) is located between the leat branch of Mill Island and Brda river.
+Jaz Farny (Parish weir) is located between the leat branch of Mill Island and the Brda river.

 It lies in immediate proximity of Bydgoszcz Cathedral ("St. Martin and Nicholas"), hence its name: "Kościół farny" in Polish is the "parish church".
 Next to this weir is the hydroelectric plant "Kujawska".

 At this place, in the 14th century, was located Bydgoszcz's first dam, equipped with a water wheel driving a grain mills.

 The current weir has been built in 1899, then rebuilt in 1929, 1970 and 1996.
 In 2014-2015 is planned a thorough overhaul of this weir, part of the revitalisation project of Brda river.